yugabyte/yugabyte-db/docs/content/stable/admin/yb-admin.md

 ### Upgrade

-Refer to [Upgrade a deployment](../../manage/upgrade-deployment/) to learn about how to upgrade a Yugabyte universe.
+Refer to [Upgrade a deployment](../../manage/upgrade-deployment/) to learn about how to upgrade a Yugabyte cluster.

 #### promote_auto_flags